ChaiabiSalma/LatencyTool/README.md

 ### Backend Project Structure

 The backend code follows a modular and organized structure, leveraging the power of Spring Boot for building a robust and scalable application.

 ### 1. Config

-  - *WebConfig:* la configuration de la sécurité de notre application Spring Boot.
+  - *WebConfig:* La configuration de la sécurité de notre application Spring Boot.

 ### 2. Controller